 The event will feature a keynote discussion with renowned presidential historian and Pulitzer Prize-winning author Doris Kearns Goodwin.
 She will share observations on the election, discuss historical crises like the Great Depression and World War II and how leaders responded, and convey lessons from her best-seller Leadership in Turbulent Times.

 Reimagine: Business executives share their stories

 From staffing and supply chains to customer engagement and fighting fraud, business as usual is not an option.
 Global business executives will reveal how their organizations have adapted and responded to challenging economic conditions.
 Organizations presenting include:

 - R+V Insurance [Germany]

 - University of North Texas

-“With powerful analytics, organisations can transform data into decisions that improve lives and results.” – Steve Bennett, SAS
+“With powerful analytics, organizations can transform data into decisions that improve lives and results.”– Steve Bennett, SAS

 Analytics are key

 ”2020 has been a year like no other.
 Businesses continue to struggle with uncertainty.
-And everyday people around the world worry about the health of their families, the stability of their jobs and the strains on society,” said Steve Bennett, Director of the Global Government Practice at SAS.
-“With powerful analytics, organisations can transform data into decisions that improve lives and results.
+And everyday people around the world worry about the health of their families, the stability of their jobs and the strains on society,” said Bennett.
+“With powerful analytics, organizations can transform data into decisions that improve lives and results.
 They can also reimagine how their businesses operate, with a blend of digital, virtual and agile.”

 Learn more and register today for the free Nov.
 10th virtual event at https://www.sas.com/en_us/events/sas-global-forum/executive-connection-reimagine.html#sessions.